Tritia caboverdensis

 Tritia caboverdensis is a species of sea snail, a marine gastropod mollusk in the family Nassariidae, the Nassa mud snails or dog whelks.

 Description

 The length of the shell varies between 8 mm and 18 mm.

+The shell of Tritia caboverdensis is typically elongated and ovate, with a moderately high spire and a well-defined aperture.
+The surface is sculptured with axial ribs and fine spiral striae, giving it a slightly textured appearance.
+Coloration generally ranges from light brown to grayish tones, often with darker banding or mottled patterns that provide camouflage in sandy and rocky substrates.
+The outer lip is thin, and the siphonal canal is short but distinct.

 Distribution

 This species occurs in the Atlantic Ocean off the Cape Verde Islands.